Sensor network localization has a benign landscape after low-dimensional relaxation: Acknowledgements

 \section{Acknowledgements}

 We thank Brighton Ancelin for helpful discussions regarding the counterexample in Proposition~\ref{originalcounterexample}.
 We are also grateful to Frederike Dümbgen for insightful conversations about applications of SNL in robotics.
+We thank Steven J.~Gortler for his enthusiastic feedback on an early draft, as well as for valuable discussions related to rigidity theory.
 This work was supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00027.